José Medellín: Case history

+On May 5, 2008, Medellín's execution was scheduled for August 5, 2008 at 6:00 p.m.

 On July 16, 2008, the International Court of Justice asked for a stay of execution on behalf of Medellin and four other Mexican nationals who also did not receive consular notification.

 On July 17, 2008, Robert Black, spokesman for Texas Governor Rick Perry, said the state would continue with the scheduled August 5, 2008, execution despite the International Court of Justice order for a stay.
 "The world court has no standing in Texas and Texas is not bound by a ruling or edict from a foreign court.
 It is easy to get caught up in discussions of international law and justice and treaties.
 It's very important to remember that these individuals are on death row for killing our citizens."

 Execution

 Medellín was executed at 9:57 p.m.
-Central time on August 5, 2008, after a 3-hour delay while the Supreme Court heard a late appeal, which was denied.
+CST on August 5, 2008, after a 4-hour delay while the Supreme Court heard a late appeal, which was denied.
+He is buried at Captain Joe Byrd Cemetery along with Cantu and O'Brien.